-British Standards contain the combined knowledge experienced UK subject experts often working together with their international colleagues in an open, consensus-based process.
+British Standards contain the combined knowledge of experienced UK subject experts often working together with their international colleagues in an open, consensus-based process.

-You can read a description of these standards and some other relevant publications that are available from BSI other organizations below:
+You can read a description of these standards and some other relevant publications that are available from BSI or other organizations below:

 ||If you accept payment cards, all major payment processors insist that you comply with the PCI-DSS standard from the PCI Security Standards Council.
 This provides you with some guarantee that you will receive payment, but card issuers retain the right to later make chargebacks if the transaction is disputed.
 Your bank should be able to provide you with guidance on minimizing the risk of chargebacks.